ParsonosAI/legal/subscription-service-agreement/+page.md

 This Agreement constitutes the entire understanding between you and Company regarding the Services and supersedes all prior agreements.

+# 12. Relationship to Privacy Policy
+Your use of the Services is also governed by the Privacy Policy.
+In the event of conflict, this Agreement governs commercial terms, and the Privacy Policy governs data handling.

 ### Acknowledgment
 By subscribing to the Services, you acknowledge that you have read, understood, and agreed to this Agreement.

+# For enterprise contracts or data-processing terms, see the Parsonos DPA.